Metro Tasmania: Hobart

-Some evening and weekend services on the Glenorchy - Hobart Turn Up and Go corridor are operated to/from New Norfolk as Route 722 by O'Driscolls Coaches as part of a Tasmanian Government project aimed at increasing the integration between urban and non-urban services.
-Since January 2019, non-urban and urban fringe services operated by private companies (O'Driscolls, Tasmanian Redline Coaches and Tassielink Transit) from destinations such as the Huon Valley, Sorell, Richmond and New Norfolk have been permitted to pick up and set down passengers travelling wholly within the Hobart urban area.
+Some evening and weekend services on the Glenorchy to Hobart Turn Up and Go corridor are operated to/from New Norfolk as route 722 by Kinetic Tasmania as part of a government project aimed at increasing the integration between urban and non-urban services.
+Since January 2019, non-urban and urban fringe services operated by private companies (Kinetic and Tassielink Transit) from destinations such as the Huon Valley, Sorell, Richmond and New Norfolk have been permitted to pick up and set down passengers travelling wholly within the Hobart urban area.

 Launceston

 In Launceston, the Metro network is bounded by the suburbs of Youngtown, St Leonards, Waverley, Rocherlea, North Riverside, Blackstone Heights and Hadspen.
 The major interchange is located in St John Street in the Launceston CBD.
 Two high-frequency Turn Up and Go corridors are operated.
-The first is between the University, Mowbray and the City via Invermay Road, and the second is between the City and Kings Meadows via the Launceston General Hospital, Wellington St and Hobart Rd.
+The first is between the university, Mowbray and the CBD via Invermay Road, and the second is between the CBD and Kings Meadows via the Launceston General Hospital, Wellington Street and Hobart Road.

 A new public transport network for Launceston and surrounding regions was introduced on 19 January 2020.
-This review formed part of the Department of State Growth's program of integrating urban and non-urban bus services, and included both Metro and private operators including Manions Coaches, Tassielink Transit, East Tamar Bus Lines and Saintys North-East Bus Service.
+This review formed part of the Department of State Growth's program of integrating urban and non-urban bus services, and included both Metro and private operators including Kinetic Tasmania, Manions Coaches and Tassielink Transit.
 Private operators are now permitted to pick up and set down passengers travelling wholly within the Launceston urban area.
-As part of a process of reducing duplication of routes and services, Metro withdrew most of its services to North Riverside via West Tamar Rd and was replaced by Manions Coaches which now includes North Riverside as part of its Legana route.
+As part of a process of reducing duplication of routes and services, Metro withdrew most of its services to North Riverside via West Tamar Road and was replaced by Manions Coaches which now includes North Riverside as part of its Legana routes.